dougeby/IntuneDocs/intune/vpp-apps-ios.md

 You can renew an Apple VPP token by downloading a new token from Apple Volume Purchase Program portal and updating the existing token in Intune.

-## Deleting an iOS VPP app
+## Deleting a VPP app

 Currently, you cannot delete an iOS VPP app from Microsoft Intune.

 ## Assigning custom role permissions for VPP

-Access to iOS VPP tokens and iOS VPP apps can be controlled independently using permissions assigned to custom administrator roles in Intune.
+Access to Apple VPP tokens and VPP apps can be controlled independently using permissions assigned to custom administrator roles in Intune.

-* To allow an Intune custom role to manage iOS VPP tokens under **Client apps** > **iOS VPP tokens**, assign permissions for **Managed apps**.
+* To allow an Intune custom role to manage Apple VPP tokens under **Client apps** > **Apple VPP tokens**, assign permissions for **Managed apps**.
 * To allow an Intune custom role to manage apps purchased using iOS VPP tokens under **Client apps** > **Apps**, assign permissions for **Mobile apps**.

 ## Additional information

 When a user with an eligible device first tries to install a VPP app to a device, they are asked to join the Apple Volume Purchase program.
 They must join before the app installation proceeds.
-The invitation to join the Apple Volume Purchase program requires that the user can use the iTunes app on the iOS device.
-If you have set a policy to disable the iTunes Store app, user-based licensing for VPP apps does not work.
-The solution is to either allow the iTunes app by removing the policy, or use device-based licensing.
+The invitation to join the Apple Volume Purchase program requires that the user can use the App Store app on the iOS or macOS device.
+If you have set a policy to disable the App Store app, user-based licensing for VPP apps does not work.
+The solution is to either allow the App Store app by removing the policy, or use device-based licensing.

 Apple provides direct assistance to create and renew VPP tokens.
 For more information, see [Distribute content to your users with the Volume Purchase Program (VPP)](https://go.microsoft.com/fwlink/?linkid=2014661) as part of Apple's documentation.